Harry8git/meta-luckfox/README.md

 8. `rootfs-resize` to grow the rootfs partition to fill the SD/eMMC on first boot, and misc `systemd` tweaks.

 ## How it even possible
+RV1106 has the same encoder IP as RK3528.
+This layer carries patches to the kernel and `rockchip-mpp` that enable using the RV1106 encoder the same way it's used on RK3528.
+Also for mainline yocto gstrestreamer some patches also mandatory and provided

 ## How to test
 1. Prepare workspace